vmartinlac/enguerrand/README.md

 * Validate Kalman filter odometry.
 * Write particle filter odometry.
-* Port edge detection to GPU.
 * Check histogram with one-class SVM instead of using distance to some reference histogram.
 Store SVM model in Qt ressource file.
+* Write GPU implementation of edge detection.
 * (nice to have) Optimize performances of CPU implementation of landmark detection.
 * (nice to have) Multi-frame landmark tracking.